bnoi/MAARS/doc/fast_manual_for_post_analysis.md

 See [general installation](install_MAARS.md)

 ## Requirements:
-You need at least 3 components to run MAARS (besides you may [already segmented your cells](I have my segmentations)):
+You need at least 3 components to run MAARS (besides you may **already segmented your cells** see bottom of this page):
 1. A folder that contains bright-field images (folder `BF_1` in our case)
 2. A folder that contains fluorescence images (folder `FLUO_1` in our case)
 3. A `maars-config.xml` file